victorbunduc/Reverse-Engineering/readme.md

   ## Installation
 To get a local copy up and running follow these simple steps.

-download repo from Gitlab (or similar), check and update code in VS code, test in terminal.
+download repo from Github , check and update code in VS code, test in terminal.
 Create databases in MySQL.
 Test database function in MySQL.
 Run and test browser functions (including server) in Google Chrome)

 ## Usage